 Non-Payment of Fees.
 Timely payment of fees owing under this Section 5 is a material condition of performance under this Agreement.
-In the event that Registrar fails to pay its fees within 10 (ten) business days of receipt of a past due notice, UNR may: (i) stop accepting new initial or renewal registrations from Registrar; (ii) give written notice of termination of this Agreement pursuant to Section 6.2 below; and (iii) pursue any other remedy under this Agreement.
+In the event that Registrar fails to pay its fees within ten (10) business days of receipt of a past due notice, the Registry Operator may: (i) stop accepting new initial or renewal registrations from Registrar; (ii) give written notice of termination of this Agreement pursuant to Section 6.2 below; and (iii) pursue any other remedy under this Agreement.

 TERM AND TERMINATION

 Term of the Agreement; Revisions.
 The duties and obligations of the Parties under this Agreement shall apply from the Effective Date through and including the last day of the calendar month sixty (60) months from the Effective Date (the "Initial Term").
-Upon conclusion of the Initial Term, all provisions of this Agreement will automatically renew for successive five (5) year renewal periods until the Agreement has been terminated as provided herein, Registrar elects not to renew, or UNR ceases to operate the registry for the UNR .
+Upon conclusion of the Initial Term, all provisions of this Agreement will automatically renew for successive five (5) year renewal periods until the Agreement has been terminated as provided herein, Registrar elects not to renew, or the Registry Operator ceases to operate the registry for the TLDs.

-Compliance and Termination or Cause.
-In the event that either Party materially breaches any term of this Agreement including any of its representations and warranties hereunder and such breach is not substantially cured within thirty (30) calendar days after written notice thereof is given by the other Party, then the non-breaching Party may, by giving written notice thereof to the other Party, terminate this Agreement as of the date specified in such notice of termination.
-In the event that Registrar fails to comply with the terms of this Agreement, UNRmay impose, at its election and after providing notice of breach to Registrar, graduated sanctions in lieu of issuing a termination notice, which sanctions may include limiting the ability of a Registrar (or a specific reseller of Registrar) to register new domain names or limiting the ability of a Registrar (or a specific reseller of Registrar) to update or modify records associated with Registered Names, or such other similar operational sanctions, until Registrar has become compliant with the terms of this Agreement.
+Compliance and Termination for Cause.
+In the event that either Party materially breaches any term of this Agreement, including any of its representations and warranties hereunder, and such breach is not substantially cured within thirty (30) calendar days after written notice thereof is given by the other Party, then the non-breaching Party may, by giving written notice thereof to the other Party, terminate this Agreement as of the date specified in such notice of termination.
+In the event that Registrar fails to comply with the terms of this Agreement, the Registry Operator may impose, at its election and after providing notice of breach to Registrar, graduated sanctions in lieu of issuing a termination notice, which sanctions may include limiting the ability of a Registrar (or a specific reseller of Registrar) to register new domain names or limiting the ability of a Registrar (or a specific reseller of Registrar) to update or modify records associated with Registered Names, or such other similar operational sanctions, until Registrar has become compliant with the terms of this Agreement.
 In the event that the cause of a Registrar’s failure to comply with the terms of this Agreement is confined to the failure of a Registrar’s reseller to comply, Registrar may, at its election, comply with the terms of this Agreement by terminating or suspending its reseller and assuming direct responsibility, if applicable, for any affected Registered Names.

 Termination at Option of Registrar.
-Registrar may terminate this Agreement at any time by giving UNR thirty (30) days notice of termination.
+Registrar may terminate this Agreement at any time by giving the Registry Operator thirty (30) days notice of termination.

 Termination Upon Loss of Registrar's Accreditation.
-This Agreement shall terminate immediately in the event Registrar's accreditation for theUNR by ICANN, or its successor, is terminated or expires without renewal.
+This Agreement shall terminate immediately in the event Registrar's accreditation for the TLD by ICANN, or its successor, is terminated or expires without renewal.

 Termination in the Event that Successor Registry Operator is Named.
-This Agreement shall terminate in the event ICANN designates another entity to operate the registry for all of the UNR .
+This Agreement shall terminate in the event ICANN designates another entity to operate the registry for the TLD.

 Termination in the Event of Bankruptcy.
 Either Party may terminate this Agreement if the other Party is adjudged insolvent or bankrupt, or if proceedings are instituted by or against a Party seeking relief, reorganization or arrangement under any laws relating to insolvency, or seeking any assignment for the benefit of creditors, or seeking the appointment of a receiver, liquidator or trustee of a Party's property or assets or the liquidation, dissolution or winding up of a Party's business.